 In this blog post, I’m going to share with you the additional steps you may need to take when a healthy diet hasn’t cured your acne.

-The general rule for optimum health is for 50-60% healthy fat, 20-35% carbohydrates and 15-20% protein – the specific ratio will be down to you to work out.
-Those with hormonal imbalances such as PCOS will probably benefit from edging towards 60% fat, 20% protein and 20% carbs whereas those with an underactive thyroid or those who do intensive exercise on a regular basis will benefits from slightly less fat and slightly more carbohydrates.
+The general rule for optimum skin health is for 40-50% healthy fat, 25-35% carbohydrates and 15-25% protein – the specific ratio will be down to you to work out.
+Those with hormonal imbalances such as PCOS will probably benefit from higher protein and lower carb whereas those with an underactive thyroid or those who do intensive exercise on a regular basis will benefits from more carbohydrates.

 You’re still constipated